Azure/azure-rest-api-specs/documentation/ci-fix.md

 # Install the dependencies to the local 'node_modules' folder.
 npm install

+# Generate the prettier swagger library from type script (the command will return an error which is expected)
+npx tsc

 # Run 'prettier --check' to verify the problems can be reproduced locally
 npx prettier --check **/*.json